nha/yada/dev/resources/user-guide.md

 In almost all cases, it is possible to specify _deferred values_ in a resource map.

-Let's see this in action :-
+Let's see this in action with another example :-

 <example ref="AsyncHelloWorld"/>